Privacy Virtual Credit Card—Everything You Need to Know

 Privacy allows you to name the cards as you wish, so you can create a Hulu card or an Uber card that you use only for those providers.
 Even if the merchant system is breached, multi-use cards won’t show any of your information, so they are quite safe as well.

-Privacy cards are free as long as you use the Free Plan.
-It allows you to create 12 cards and receive incentives by inviting friends to join Privacy.
+Privacy.com offers a Free Plan that allows you to create 12 cards and receive nifty bonuses by inviting friends to join Privacy.
 There are two more options that are upgraded versions of the main service—Pro Plan and Teams Plan.

 Apart from the most obvious benefit—data security—there are numerous advantages to using the services of Privacy.
 It allows you to: